Payagpur

 Payagpur is a block and tehsil in the Bahraich district of Uttar Pradesh.

 Here is a pandawcarpet famous temple-named Bagheswarnath (Temple of God Shiva) and Baba Ram Prakash Temple, Mata Phoolamati Mata Temple also located in Tal Baghel region of Payagpur.
 Lale Miya Shrine is also situated in Talab Baghel region.
 Baghel Talab is a very large pond situated in Payagpur block of Bahraich district.

 Location

 Tehsil Payagpur is part of the Bahraich district of Uttar Pradesh and has a railway station on the Gonda – Bahraich metre-gauge railway section.

 Constituency

 Payagpur is a Vidhan Sabha constituency and comes under Kaiserganj Lok Sabha constituency.
-The present Member of Parliament is Brij Bhusan Saran Singh (Bharatiya Janata Party) and Shubhash Tripathi (BJP).
+The present Member of Parliament is Karan Bhusan Singh (Bharatiya Janata Party) and Shubhash Tripathi (BJP).

 Education

 Payagpur block has 152 primary schools (standard I to V), 51 middle schools (standard VI to VIII) and four senior secondary schools (standard IX to XII).
 The block also has one college named as Rajmata Lalli Kumari Mahavidyalaya that offers undergraduate programs and is host to the District Institute of Education and Training (DIET, Bahraich district).